 This short video demonstrates how this is possible.

 45% of consumers state that watching a product video will dissuade them from returning a product and 44% say the same for a live video streaming session with an expert.

 Visual Assistance powered by augmented reality (AR) can make the unboxing, installation and activation process even more intuitive by delivering a new level of visual customer assistance.
-This technology is considered more effective than product videos, as it is more personalized and applies to the customer’s actual environment, incorporating interactive feedback and the ability to correct the customer when needed.
+This technology is considered more effective than product videos, as it is more personalized and applies to the customer’s actual environment.
+It incorporates interactive feedback and the ability to correct the customer when needed.

-With Gartner predicting that by 2020, 85% of consumers will manage their brand interactions without the input of a human agent, advanced customer self-service solutions – such as AI-driven mobile visual guidance – are more important than ever.
+Gartner had predicted that by 2020, 85% of consumers would manage their brand interactions without the input of a human agent.
+As a result, advanced customer self-service solutions – such as AI-driven mobile visual guidance – are more important than ever.